Kong/apiembed/README.md

 Auto-generated code snippets in many programming languages for your website, blog or API documentation.

-The target transformation is powered by [HTTPsnippet](https://github.com/Mashape/httpsnippet).
+The target transformation is powered by [HTTP Snippet](https://github.com/Mashape/httpsnippet).
 For any errors with the target syntax, or for additional target requests, please submit an issue there.

 ### We &hearts; Open Source